rlrh/rayner-lim-personal-website-c0ad5/content/pages/contact.md

       I am currently a computer science major at the National University of Singapore specialising in software engineering.
 Previously, I studied product and industrial design at Nanyang Polytechnic.

+      I have side interests in architecture and urban design, and in my free time I like to explore wherever I happen to find myself in.
     type: section_content
 seo:
   title: Contact Me | Rayner Lim